|

 3.

-The Electronic Structure of Atoms
+More on the Electronic Structure of Atoms

-WHAT DO WE MEAN BY Electron
+WHAT DO WE MEAN BY the electron

-configuration, electronic structure of atoms – arrangement in shells or energy levels?
+electrons in the shells or energy levels?

 -